What Is the Real Inflation-Adjusted Cost of Housing?

 The gap between nominal and real housing returns exists for several structural reasons.

-Inflation flatters nominal returns.
-A house that “appreciates” 3% per year during 3% inflation has gained nothing in real terms.
+Inflation affects nominal returns.
+A house that appreciates 3% per year during 3% inflation may not generate gains in real terms.
 The owner feels richer (the Zillow estimate went up) but can’t buy more with the proceeds than they could when they purchased — because everything else also costs 3% more.

 Leverage creates the illusion of high returns.
 A homeowner who puts 20% down and sees the house appreciate 20% has doubled their equity — a 100% return on invested capital.
 This leverage effect is the primary mechanism through which homeownership genuinely builds wealth.
 But leverage works both ways: a 20% price decline on the same purchase wipes out the entire equity position.